daveraees/autodeploy_WeatherGirl/README.md

 Environment variables of the Ansible Master Node (cluster build config) used in the "autodeploy" role:

-- AWS_ACESS_KEY_ID: Credentials for the DevOps user in the AWS account, with privileges to wide-enough manipulate the AWS resources (Creqte RDS instance, Create IAM roles, create VPN, subnets, InternetGateway, NAt Gateway, Edit route tables, Create ECS tasks, run ECS tasks,...)
+- AWS_ACCESS_KEY_ID: Credentials for the DevOps user in the AWS account, with privileges to wide-enough manipulate the AWS resources (Creqte RDS instance, Create IAM roles, create VPN, subnets, InternetGateway, NAt Gateway, Edit route tables, Create ECS tasks, run ECS tasks,...)
 - AWS_SECRET_ACCESS_KEY: ... the AWS credential secret ...
 - WG_QUERY_SECRET: (Your_OpenWeatherMap_secret_API_key) - basic access available free of charge for registered users at openweathermap.org
+- WG_CITY_COUNT_LIMIT: Maximum number of cities to queue for weather info periodic downloads.
+Maximu is about 60, due to request limit on the OpenWeatherMap data provider (max 1000 requests per day for free subscription)
 - WG_DATABASE_USER: (username of the MySQL database server user) arbitrary MySQL server username - if new database instance will be created, this will be the name of the admin user
 - WG_DATABASE_PASS: (password of the MySQL database server user)
 - WG_S3_BUCKET_NAME: Provide a name of the S3 bucket to be created and used in this application, e.g. "muyawskybl"
 - WG_DB_INSTANCE_NAME: Provide a name of the MySQL database to be created and used in this application, e.g. "muysqldb"
-- WG_BACKEND_SOURCE_DIR: /home/r/wg_robot
+- WG_BACKEND_SOURCE_DIR: directory/path/to/local/backend/repository
-- WG_FRONTEND_SOURCE_DIR=/home/r/web_pages
+- WG_FRONTEND_SOURCE_DIR: directory/path/to/local/frontend/repository

 The description of role variables:
 ### vars file for infrastructure-provision